- Argentina Declassification Projects

 Country Commercial Guides (CCGs) are prepared annually by U.S. embassies with the assistance of several U.S. government agencies.
 These reports present a comprehensive look at countries’ commercial environments, using economic, political and market analysis.
 The CCGs were established by recommendation of the Trade Promotion Coordinating Committee (TPCC), a multi-agency task force, to consolidate various reporting documents prepared for the U.S. business community.

-- Investment Climate Statements for 2018 - Argentina
+- 2022 Investment Climate Statements - Argentina

 Investment Climate Statements provide country-specific information and assessments prepared by U.S. embassies and diplomatic missions abroad on investment laws and practices in those countries and other areas.